 In 1994 the gallery was extended and refurbished, increasing its capacity to four times its original size.
 It now has three exhibition spaces, a museum, a craft gallery, a shop, an education space and a café.

-In 2008 the Tourist Information Centre (TIC) service was added to the services the gallery provides.
+In 2008 the tourist information centre service was added to the services the gallery provides.
 At this time, the long-serving curator John Butler retired (after 30 years service), and new roles were created, including the Visual Arts Manager, the lead managerial role, and the Collections and Exhibitions Officer.

-After the gallery sitting within the Culture and Leisure department at Torridge District Council for over 50 years, in April 2016 The Burton became a company limited by guarantee with charity status
+After the gallery sitting within the Culture and Leisure department at Torridge District Council for over 50 years, in April 2016 the Burton at Bideford became a company limited by guarantee with charity status.